upathare1/DogIdentification/README.md

 ## Project Overview

 This is the completed project for identifying and classifying dog breeds using a Convolution Neural Network (CNN).
+Submitted as a capstone project for the Udacity Machine Learning Nanodegree.

+The main code pipeline is located in `dog_app.ipynb` and the project report is in `final_report.pdf`.

 A few extra testing images are located in `test_images`.